Longhorn Traditions

-You'll feel the inescapable pull of the UT Austin spirit in a million ways.
-For some, it's finding that secret studying (or napping!) spot tucked away in a quiet library full of ancient manuscripts; for others, it's the roar of the burnt orange crowd as 100,000 voices unify to the words of "The Eyes of Texas."
+You'll feel the inescapable pull of the UT spirit in a million ways.
+For some, it's finding that secret study spot tucked away in a quiet library full of ancient manuscripts; for others, it's the roar of the burnt orange crowd as 100,000 voices unify to the words of "The Eyes of Texas."
 Whatever the case, our many traditions help to strengthen our community and bind us together as Longhorns — proud, ambitious and determined to change the world.

 Bevo

-UT athletes were already known as Longhorns when, in 1916, a maverick longhorn steer was brought to campus on a train from South Texas and introduced at halftime to a cheering football fans.
-The editor of the alumni magazine dubbed him Bevo, either after a near beer or by combining “beeve” (a plural form of “beef”) with “o.”
-UT has had more than a dozen Bevos.
-He is handled by the Silver Spurs student service organization.
+UT athletes were already known as Longhorns when, in 1916, a maverick longhorn steer was brought to campus on a train from South Texas and introduced at halftime to cheering football fans.
+The following month, the editor of the alumni magazine dubbed him Bevo, possibly by combining “beeve,” a plural form of “beef,” with “o,” a popular ending to nicknames at that time.
+Since then, UT has had more than a dozen Bevos, who are handled by the Silver Spurs student organization.
 UT’s costumed mascot is known as Hook ’Em.

 Orange and white were first used as UT colors in 1885, when two students on their way to a baseball game stopped at a general store to get ribbons for the crowd.
 The most plentiful colors in stock were orange and white.
 After experimenting with gold and white and even orange and maroon, UT officially adopted orange and white as its colors in 1900.
 Over the years, the shade vacillated between bright orange and burnt orange.
 Coach Darrell Royal revived burnt orange as the preferred shade for good in the early 1960s, abandoning bright orange for a hue that more closely matched that of a football.